Seeing a play is a different experience than other outings.

 At intermission, he'll visit the concession stand so his lady doesn't have to stand in line.
 Some theatres serve wine, and a gentleman won't overdo it if the evening is wet.
 At curtain call, he'll at least politely applaud as long as the audience does; actors are very put off by that one patron who's sitting with his arms crossed and frowning.

-A Gentlemanly Exit from the Theatre
+A Gentlemanly Exit from the Theater

 Once the actors exit, it's time for the gentleman to make a graceful exit himself.